Ramla is a city in central Israel (on Via Maris) established more than a thousand years ago. And you can visit various attractions.

-In the second half of the 19th century, the construction of the church at the center of the monastery started, with the help of donations from the Spanish church.
+In the second half of the 19th century, the church’s construction at the center of the monastery started, with the help of donations from the Spanish church.
 In 1902, the building was completed.
-The compound also includes the “Terra Santa School” which belongs to a countrywide network.
+The compound also includes the “Terra Santa School,” which belongs to a countrywide network.

 It is told that in the adjacent hospice, Napoleon Bonaparte was hosted during his attempted conquest of the Holy Land in 1799 and that he shot at the muezzin of the nearby mosque who disturbed his sleep.
 The room he stayed in is closed to visitors.

-A visit is possible upon arrangement in advance through the offices of the school, for a symbolic fee.
+A visit is possible upon the arrangement in advance through the school’s offices for a symbolic fee.

 Telephone: 08-912 7200

-But since we did not make prior arrangements to attend The Franciscan Church, we did not visit inside.
+But since we did not make prior arrangements to attend The Franciscan Church, we could not visit it.

 Our next stop was Ramla Market.

 Ramla’s bazaar is a colorful and vibrant market.
 Take your time and enjoy the large variety and abundance of products offered to you by hawkers while they praise their wares as the best products available, and at the cheapest of prices.